How to Find Vehicle Inspection Locations Near You

 Uber and Lyft vehicle inspections via video chat

 Although Uber and Lyft have strived to make things easy with the on-boarding process for drivers, the mandatory vehicle inspection is the biggest hurdle for most drivers to get activated.
-The reason is simple: it’s just not convenient to drive your car somewhere, whether it be to an inspection center by Uber or Lyft, or a local mechanic.
+The reason is simple: it’s just not convenient to drive your car somewhere, whether it be to an inspection center, or a local mechanic.
 At the end of the day, you’ll need to take time out of your busy day, during the location’s business hours, potentially get stuck in traffic, and also consume gas to get there.

 To schedule your inspection, fill out this form and specify the type of inspection you need

 In this page, we have shared all the different options that drivers have in order to complete their vehicle inspections.
-While most new drivers today resort to services such as Greenlight or Lyft Hubs or local mechanics, thousands of drivers have discovered the convenient service of Rideshare Mechanic.
+While most new drivers today resort to services such as Greenlight or local mechanics, thousands of drivers have discovered the convenient service of RideShare Mechanic.